pensjonatus/flash-fiction/blog/a-look-back.md

 ---
-title: 'A Look Back'
+title: A Look Back
 date: '2014-09-02'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Life is a series of backward glances.
 We were on holiday, walking down a narrow